String Method for Generalized Gradient Flows: Computation of Rare Events in Reversible Stochastic Processes: Transition Trajectories in Reversible Markov Jump Processes

-This minimizer describes the most likely transition trajectory in the limit $\eps\to0$.
+when additionally minimizing over the transition time $T$.
+This minimizer $(\phi(t),T)$ describes the most likely transition trajectory in the limit $\eps\to0$.
 It can equivalently be described as a solution to the Hamilton's equations

 A special case is the situation of a trajectory $\phi(t)$, such that $I_T(\phi)=0$.
 Since $L\ge 0$, these trajectories are necessarily (global) minimizers, and are called \emph{zero action pathways} or \emph{relaxation dynamics}.
-As realized in~\cite{mielke-peletier-renger:2014} and discussed below, these correspond to \emph{generalized gradient flows} in their variational formulation.
 The equivalent dynamics define a \emph{deterministic} dynamical system as limit of the original stochastic process which can be interpreted as a law of large numbers (LLN) or hydrodynamic limit of the MJP.
 In terms of the Hamiltonian, they correspond to solutions of (\ref{eq:hamiltons}) with $\theta=0$, $\dot\theta=0$, and therefore